eduk8s-tests/lab-kubeapps-testing/workshop/content/exercises/08-deleting-the-application.md

 Click on **Delete** to confirm.

 You will be returned to your list of applications (which should now be empty), and the deployment will be deleted in the background.

-{% comment %}
-You can select **Show deleted apps** to show deleted applications as a record is kept, and even click through to get a summary of the installation values used in case you need to recreate the deployment in the future.
-{% endcomment %}